nicklockwood/layout/README.md

 These properties are not simple numbers, but structs containing several packed values.
 So how can you manipulate these with Layout expressions?

 Well, firstly, almost any property type can be set using a constant or state variable, even if there is no way to define a literal value for it in an expression.
-So for example, the following code will set the `layer.transform` even though Layout has no built-support for manipulating `CATransform3D` matrices:
+So for example, the following code will set the `layer.transform` even though Layout has no way to specify a literal `CATransform3D` struct in an expression:

 ```swift
 LayoutNode(